 If the article has been designed to release chemicals

-These chemicals have regulatory obligations such that your business must be registered and you must categorise your introduction of these chemicals.
+These chemicals have regulatory obligations - meaning that you must register your business with us and you must categorise your introduction of these chemicals.

 If the article has not been designed to release chemicals - but chemicals are released anyway

 This is an excluded introduction and lower level of regulatory obligations apply - meaning you do not need to register your business with us.